 - This was a quick overview of clustering, and related techniques. - The main purpose with learning is to make Computer Vision systems adapt to data. - The alternative, to manually tune parameters, works for small static problems, but does not scale and cannot adapt to changes.

 Course events this week

-Projects start on Wednesday.

-Introductory lecture
+- Thursday: Lab1

+Material on the course web page.

+Preparation is necessary to finish on time.

-Assignments into groups (4/5 per group)
+- Friday: Projects start Introductory lecture Assignments into groups (4/5 per group)